When it comes to the price of pre-owned private jets, aircraft within the same model can vary wildly. Naturally, this is expected and highly common.

 Therefore, for many sellers, a sensible choice is sometimes to update the interior with patterns and fabrics that represent the latest trends.

 Again, it all comes back to people liking new things.
-And, critically, willing to pay more for newness.
+And, critically, a willingness to pay more for newness.

 When it comes to the factors that influence the resale value of a private jet, there are some common themes.